securitydatspring2019/week-11-pw-ddos-se/README.md

 that uses code.
 The second is about how to make a service unavailable, normally by attacking it with heavy traffic and means to avoid such attacks

-## Learning Goals

-After this week you will:

-* Know different ways to use Social Engineering
-* Know ways to detect social engineering attemts
-* Know the most common DoS strategies
-* Know common means to minimize threads of DoS

 ## Social Engineering